 Calls to 101 (from both landlines and mobile networks) cost 15 pence per call, no matter what time of day you call, or how long you are on the phone.

-The control rooms are based at Hanley and at Police HQ in Stafford covering the whole of Staffordshire.
-The video below gives an overview of the service the controls rooms provide:
+The control room is based at Police HQ in Stafford and covers the whole of Staffordshire.
+The video below gives an overview of the service the control room provides:

 Contact your local team